What is a map?

 Keep following the process just described until the whole environment has been mapped.

 !!!
 Save the progresses with NEW maps !!!

-During the mapping process we encourage you to save the progresses done by creating NEW maps that contains all the progresses done until the saving processes.
+During the mapping process we encourage you to save the progresses done by creating NEW maps that contain all the progresses done.
 Doing so you can go back to a previously saved map in case of problems during the mapping process.
 If you have any problem during the mapping process please send us the information listed inside this page.

-During this process the RED thread inside the 3D plot should follow the path followed by the camera.
-Once the whole environment has been mapped you can move freely inside it and Dragonfly will display your location without getting LOST.
+During this process the RED thread inside the 3D space should follow the path followed by the camera.
+Once the whole environment has been mapped you can move freely inside it and Dragonfly will display your position without getting LOST.

-If Dragonfly will have to be used inside venues with variable lightning conditions then the mapping will have to be done in various lighting conditions.
-This means that a map during with daylight will have to be extended with the features collected during an additional mapping done during the night.
+If Dragonfly will have to be used inside venues with variable lighting conditions then the mapping will have to be done in various lighting conditions.
+This means that a map during daylight will have to be extended with the features collected during an additional mapping session done during the night.
 The instructions about this can be found inside this page.

 Please send us the information listed inside this page.